Labour law review: Why Reps should align with social partners- NECA - Businessday NG

 Olawale said the move by House of Reps was also coming at a time the social partners are reviewing the entire labour laws in the country and have just concluded a 3-day retreat, chaired Festus Keyamo, minister of state for labour and employment.

-According to the DG, there is the need for a harmonised labour law, adding that at the recent social partners’ retreat in Lagos, a lot of the areas in the labour laws that amendment were deliberated upon.
+According to the DG, there is the need for a harmonised labour law, adding that at the recent social partners’ retreat in Lagos, treated a lot of the areas in the labour laws that amendment were deliberated upon, including the one that the House is trying to handle now in isolation.

-“The labour act which the House of Representatives seeks to amend is part of the bills that were looked at and reviewed holistically in line with international best standards and the conventions of the ILO, which Nigeria ratified.
+“The labour act which the House of Representatives seeks to amend is part of the bills that were looked at and reviewed holistically in line with international best standards and the conventions of the ILO, which Nigeria ratified,” he said.

 Olawale, therefore, urged the lawmakers to consolidate their position on the bill with that of the social partners through the ministry of labour and employment, in order to ensure a seamless legislative process for the bills, to bring about the needed positive changes that stakeholders desire for Nigeria’s labour administration.